sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 12-16384    | Unassigned               |
 | 16385-32767 | Unassigned               |
 | 32768-65535 | Reserved for Private Use |
+{: #tbl-iana-link-rel-values title="CoSWID Link Relationship Inital Registrations"}

+Additional syntax requirements for registrations:

+- All registered names MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}} section 3.3.4).
+- The name prefix "x_" has been reserved for private use and NUST NOT be used in a registered name.

 {: #iana-link-use}
 ### SWID/CoSWID Link Use Value Registry